 C6.
 Do you have an open admission polic equivalency diplomas are admitted with

 If so, check which applies:

 ☐ Open admission policy as describe ed above for all students

 Open admission policy as described a above for most students, b out

 ☐ Selective admission for out-out-out-out-out-out-out-out-out-out-

 C7.
-Relative importance of each of the degree-seeking (freshman) admission l nonacademic fac tors in your first time, first-year,
+Relative importance of each of the degree-seeking general (not including time, first-year,

 Very Important Important Considered Not Considered

 Academic

 Rigor of secondary school record \boxtimes

 Class rank \boxtimes

 Academic GPA \boxtimes

 Standardized test scores \boxtimes

 Application Essay \boxtimes

 Recommendation \boxtimes

 Nonacademic

 Interview \boxtimes

 Extracurricular activities \boxtimes

 Talent/ability \boxtimes

 Character/personal qualities \boxtimes

 First generation \boxtimes

 Alumni/ae relation \boxtimes

 Geographical residence \boxtimes

 State residency \boxtimes

 Religious affiliation/commitment \boxtimes

 Racial/ethnic status \boxtimes

 Volunteer work \boxtimes

 Work experience \boxtimes

-Level of applicant's interest \square
+Level of applicant's interest \boxtimes